plutomcr/plutomcr.github.io/README.md

 # Social Meets

+## October 2022 Announcement

+We will be meeting on Tuesday 25th October from 6pm to 9pm At  The Proud Place for an extra special ACE WEEK event
+(more details on our social media platforms)

+**Please note this replaces our usual Wednesday meeting**

 ## When We Meet
 We meet on the 3rd Wednesday of the month from 6:00pm to 8:00pm